robaho/closablequeue/README.md

-This is a simple unbounded FIFO queue that offers "close" semantics.
+This is a unbounded FIFO queue that offers "close" semantics.

 It is designed to be used with try-with-resources and ephemeral virtual threads to ensure proper clean-up of threads.